zdu-strong/Technical_Backup_China/electron/README.md

 get-port (Current project not support ES module)<br/>
 linq (Current project not support ES module)<br/>

+## Notes - Things to note

+1. The dependencies used in the Electron main process need to be installed in dependencies, and other dependencies are installed in devDependencies.
+This can keep the application size to a minimum.

 ## Notes - CSS In JS with style

 Define componentized css, & represents the current class name.